-

 these populations, including informal comparative inferences about

-• Personal financial literacy.
+differences between the two populations.
+Supporting Standard - Personal financial literacy.
 The student applies mathematical process

 standards to develop an economic way of thinking and problem solving